 We have taken steps to ensure we can contribute.
 We have mobilised our capital, our materials and our people to help address the challenge and will continue to do so while the virus remains a threat to humanity and the global economy.
-Read on to find out how we are applying our resources.

 In recognition of the clear, urgent need for treatments that can reduce the mortality and morbidity rate of COVID-19, LifeArc set aside £10 million to finance research into existing or late stage development therapies that could have the potential to be repurposed for use in COVID-19 patients.
 This is intended to rapidly help address the current absence of any clinically proven therapies.